auth0/docs/articles/quickstart/native/ios-swift/08-touch-id-authentication.md

 ## Touch ID Authentication

-Here's the scenario: You are using `webAuth` to present the HLP for the user to Login.
+Here's the scenario: You are using `webAuth` to present the Hosted Login Page (HLP) for the user Login.
 After user authentication you want to store the user's credentials and use the `refreshToken` to renew the user's credentials without having to present the HLP.
 Additionally you want to utilize Touch ID to validate this renewal process.

 You will to be using the [Credentials Manager](https://github.com/auth0/Auth0.swift/blob/master/Auth0/CredentialsManager.swift) utility in [Auth0.swift](https://github.com/auth0/Auth0.swift/) to streamline the management of user credentials and Touch ID.